About the Program

 Upcoming International Tour to The Middle East

 We were enthusiastic when we started planning for the seventh APA California Northern Section’s International Tour in late 2019.
 We had narrowed the Middle East tour down to three countries (Israel, Jordan, and Egypt) that was scheduled for October 2020.
 However, due to the COVID-19 pandemic, the tour has been put on hold.
-At this point, we hope to be able to go in 2023.
-If you are interested in this tour, please contact Hing Wong, AICP, at firstname.lastname@example.org to be added to an email list for when we will resume the planning for it.
+At this point, we hope to be able to go in 2024 with planning the tour starting in 2023.
+If you are interested in this tour, please contact Hing Wong, FAICP, at firstname.lastname@example.org to be added to an email list for when we will resume the planning for it.

 In 2017, we organized our sixth international planning tour offered to Southeast Asia.
 The itinerary included Singapore; Hanoi, Vietnam; Mekong Delta, Vietnam; Ho Chi Minh City, Vietnam; Jakarta, Indonesia; and Bandung, Indonesia.
 The optional post-tour included Angkor Wat, Cambodia.